Skip to main content

 An awareness session on OSCAL for the European cybersecurity practitioners

--- Cristian Michael Tracci, Senior Manager, Policy Analysis and Outreach policy@ecs-org.eu
+-- Cristian Michael Tracci, Senior Manager, Policy Analysis and Outreach [email protected]

-The European Cyber Security Organisation (ECSO) organizes an event titled “Actions Beyond Words: Automating Audits for Streamlined Cybersecurity Policy Compliance in Europe.”
+The European Cyber Security Organization (ECSO) organizes an event titled “Actions Beyond Words: Automating Audits for Streamlined Cybersecurity Policy Compliance in Europe.”
 This session aims to discuss how to automate compliance to cybersecurity policies and security assessment, auditing, and continuous monitoring processes, raising awareness about the Open Security Controls Assessment Language (OSCAL), its applications, and benefits in this domain.
 It is primarily addressed to the European cybersecurity community, including policymakers, GRC practitioners, and researchers, while also promoting dialogue between like-minded geographies on topics of common interest.
 Organizations, whether private corporations, government agencies, or supervisory authorities, face significant challenges worldwide in managing compliance with various national and international laws, contractual clauses, and standards.
 The proliferation of cybersecurity regulations and standards in Europe exacerbates these challenges.
 Fostering a collaborative approach, in line with its nature as a public-private partnership, ECSO can bring together the private and public sectors, promoting expert debate grounded in substantive discussions and focused on solutions that benefit the entire ecosystem.

 Location: